In Pakistan public education suffocates under surging population

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Tanjai Cheena, Pakistan, Dec 14, 2018 (AFP) -At the Tanjai Cheena school in northwest Pakistan students squeeze into makeshift classrooms where plastic tarps serve as walls and electricity is sparse, as a surging population overstretches the country´s fragile education system.
+Tanjai Cheena, Pakistan: At the Tanjai Cheena school in northwest Pakistan students squeeze into makeshift classrooms where plastic tarps serve as walls and electricity is sparse, as a surging population overstretches the country´s fragile education system.

 Sandwiched behind desks like sardines, students repeat words learned in Pashto and English during an anatomy lesson: "Guta is finger, laas is hand".